huginn/huginn/doc/manual/installation.md

     sudo apt-get install -y mysql-server mysql-client libmysqlclient-dev

-    # Pick a MySQL root password (can be anything), type it and press enter,
-    # retype the MySQL root password and press enter

 For Debian Stretch, replace `libmysqlclient-dev` with `default-libmysqlclient-dev`.
 See the [additional notes section](#additional-notes) for more information.

 Check the installed MySQL version (remember if its >= 5.5.3 for the `.env` configuration done later):

     mysql --version

-Secure your installation
+Secure your installation.
+During this step, you will be prompted to pick a MySQL root password (can be anything)

     sudo mysql_secure_installation